RMHC Maryland is currently operating with the following protocols as of 6.7.22

 Current Admission Policy:

-Our vaccination policy also applies to any hospital personnel (therapist, nurses, etc.) visiting a family that is staying with us.
+At this time, we will keep in place our mandate that all volunteers, hospital personnel (therapist, nurses, etc.), and invited visitors be fully vaccinated and wear masks at all times.
 Upon arrival, the person must sign in and present proof (vaccination card or certificate or phone photo of vaccination card/certificate) that they are fully vaccinated.

 - Our priority system will still apply (1st priority oncology, 2nd priority families with a child in the PICU, NICU, Shock Trauma or awaiting a transplant.
 All other families are priority 3).

-- Families will not be allowed to return/visit home or a job and then come back to the House.
+- Families will now be allowed to return/visit home or a job and then come back to the House.

 - Families will be required to complete a daily wellness check which will include a temperature check.